vivekmarakana/iota.lib.rb/README.md

 This gem is a **beta release**.
 If you find any bug or face issue, please [post it here](https://github.com/vivekmarakana/iota.lib.rb/issues).

+**Note: This release does not have multi signature support.
+It will be added after successful testing of this version**

 ## Installation